Last Updated: August 15, 2024

 Serbia

-💰 Compare Novak Djokovic's Net Worth
+1. Novak Djokovic's Net Worth And Career Earnings

-Novak Djokovic Net Worth and Career Earnings
+Novak Djokovic's Net Worth and Career Earnings

 Novak Djokovic is a Serbian professional tennis player who has a net worth of $240 million.
-Novak Djokovic is regarded as one of the best tennis players of all time thanks to a career filled with impressive victories, enormous sponsorship deals and more on-court earnings than any other player in tennis history.
+Novak Djokovic is regarded as one of the best tennis players of all time, thanks to a career filled with impressive victories, enormous sponsorship deals, and more on-court earnings than any other player in tennis history.

 In 2016, he became the first-ever player to hold all four major titles on three different surfaces.
 He is also the only male tennis player to have won all nine Masters 1000 Tournaments.
 Over the course of his career, he has been the top-ranked player by the ATP on five separate occasions.
 Djokovic is famous for his rivalry with Rafael Nadal, and the two players have produced some of the most entertaining matches in tennis history.